jannicz/ng-svg-icon-sprite/README.md

 To use your SVGs as a sprite you need to:

-1. Generate the SVG sprite using the provided script
+1. Generate a SVG sprite using the provided script
 2. Include the `svg-icon-sprite` component with the proper sprite path and SVG name

 ### Step 1: Generate the sprite

-Each time you add a new icon, you will have to run the script that generates the sprite.
+Each time you add an icon, you need to run a script that generates the sprite.
 You might want to add it to your package.json:

 ```javascript
 "scripts": {